BelaLisfatia/IBM-SkillsBuild-X-Hacktiv8/README.md

 4. Start type

 # AI support explanation
-- AI IBM Granite (model="ibm-granite/granite-3.3-8b-instruct")
+AI IBM Granite (model="ibm-granite/granite-3.3-8b-instruct")
+- Granite, as an AI assistant, is tasked with writing automated programs.
+- With a zero-shot prompting approach, users do not need to provide code examples—just a description of the features and UI.
+- LangChain + Replicate → used as a wrapper to communicate with Granite.
+- Result: AI automatically generates the HTML+CSS+JS for a complete Typing Speed Test application, according to specifications.

 ![AI IBM Granite (model="ibm-granite/granite-3.3-8b-instruct")](AI_IBM_Granite.png)

-- Develop code use OpenAI ChatGPT
+Develop code use OpenAI ChatGPT
+- Improving the initial structure of HTML, CSS, and JavaScript
+- Optimizing functions such as timers, result calculations, and responsive displays

 ![Develop code use OpenAI ChatGPT](OpenAI_ChatGPT.png)